whrhrr/openalto.blog/source/_posts/ECS-Design-and-Implementation-Document.md

 * A modified L2 Switch:

-	We use a modified L2 Switch from ODL because two reason.
+	We use a modified L2 Switch from ODL because of two reasons.
 First is that ODL didn't provide a routing service or another switching module.
 So ODL's default selection is L2 Switch.
-Second is that the L2 Switch from ODL use Spain Tree Protocol (STP) as default switching protocol.
-It's not good enough because STP cause flooding.
-Each packet in the network managed by L2 Switch would forward to all hosts so the network will be inefficient.
+Second is that the L2 Switch from ODL use Spanning Tree Protocol (STP) as default switching protocol.
+It's not good enough because STP causes flooding.
+Every packet in the network managed by L2 Switch would be forwarded to all hosts so the network will be inefficient.
 Since L2 Switch has legacy codes from Hydrogen release, which use shortest path algorithm to switching.
 We modify the L2 Switch to enable Dijkstra algorithm using the legacy codes.
 And we also provide a routing service in L2 Switch to calculate the real path between endpoints.

 ### `alto-provider` Module Overview

 The alto-provider module implements the ECS RPC defined in alto-model.
-The core functions of computing endpoint cost between a endpoint pair are in class `org.opendaylight.alto.provider.ecs.basic.BasicECSImplementation`.
+The core functions of computing endpoint cost between an endpoint pair are in class `org.opendaylight.alto.provider.ecs.basic.BasicECSImplementation`.

 To compute the endpoint cost, it will first invoke the routing path query service provided by alto-network module to get the routing path, and then compute the endpoint cost according to the routing path, link properties and other metrics such as cost type and cost metric given by user.
 Currently we support the following cost mode and cost metrics: